 Linda’s successful prosecution of complex class litigation has been recognized and commended by judges in matters in which she has served as lead counsel.
 Following a five-week jury trial in In re Neurontin Marketing and Sales Practices Litigation in which Ms. Nussbaum served as co-lead trial counsel, No. 04-cv-10981 (D.Mass.), Judge Patti Saris commented that: “[this was]a fabulous trial[.]
 [I]t’s the kind of thing that you become a judge to sit on.”
 Chief Judge Hogan of the District of Columbia commented in In re Lorazepam & Clorazepate Antitrust Litigation, No. 99-cv-00276 (D.D.C.): “Obviously, the skill of the attorneys, and I’m not going to spend the time reviewing it, I’m familiar with counsel, and they, as I said, are among the best antitrust litigators in the country.”
 From Judge Faith S. Hochberg of the District of New Jersey: “[W]e sitting here don’t get to see such fine lawyering, and it’s really wonderful for me both to have tough issues and smart lawyers.
 On behalf of the entire federal judiciary I want to thank you for the kind of lawyering we wish everybody would do.”

-Ms. Mayes is Vice President, General Counsel and Secretary for the New York Public Library.
-She previously held the position of General Counsel for Allstate Insurance Company and Pitney Bowes Inc. Ms. Mayes served on the Presidential Commission on Election Administration under President Barack Obama.
-She was chair of the Commission on Women in the Profession of the American Bar Association.
-She serves on the Board of Directors of Gogo Inc. (NASDAQ: GOGO) where she also chairs the Nominating and Corporate Governance Committee.
-She is on the Board of Trustees of the American College of Governance Counsel.
-Ms. Mayes previously chaired the Board of Directors of Legal Momentum, one of the nation’s oldest legal advocacy organizations dedicated to advancing the rights of women and girls, and for more than 17 years, was a member of its Board.
-She is a member of the American Law Institute and the Bar Association of the City of New York.
-Having dedicated her professional career to fostering inclusion in the workplace, she is a sought after speaker on the topic of diversity and inclusion.
-She is the co-author of the book Courageous Counsel: Conversations with Women General Counsel in the Fortune 500.
-Ms. Mayes earned a BA from the University of Michigan and a JD from the University of Michigan Law School.
+Michele Coleman Mayes is Vice President, General Counsel and Secretary for the New York Public Library (2012 – present).
+She previously held the position of General Counsel for Allstate Insurance Company (2007-2012) and Pitney Bowes Inc. (2003-2007).
+Ms. Mayes served on the Presidential Commission on Election Administration from 2013-2014.
+She was Chair of the Commission on Women in the Profession of the American Bar Association from 2014-2017.
+In 2015, she became a Fellow of the American College of Governance Counsel and was elected to its Board of Trustees in December 2019.
+In August 2016, she was elected to the Board of Directors of Gogo Inc. (NASDAQ: GOGO).
+She is a sought after speaker on the topic of diversity and inclusion.
+She is co-author of the book Courageous Counsel: Conversations with Women General Counsel in the Fortune 500.

 Sharon Robertson is a Partner at Cohen Milstein and a member of the Antitrust practice group.